 SELECT REPLACE("477", "7", "9");

-Considering a sample table named Books, we will use MySQL REPLACE function in the query to show the string exchange of column values having the substring within it.
+Considering a sample table named Books, we will use the MySQL REPLACE function in the query to show the string exchange of column values having the substring within it.

 select * from Books;

 For example, the query is executed as below to display the result: